-I want to write about ergonomics for healthcare professionals not only because it is important to take care of our body, but it also plays a vital role in patients’ safety.
-Proper body positioning is crucial to avoid injuries and to protect our patients.
+I want to write about ergonomics for healthcare professional not only because it is important to take care of our body, but it also plays a vital role in patients’ safety.
+Proper body positioning or ergonomics of healthcare professional is crucial to avoid injuries and to protect our patients.
 In addition, this allows us to assist our patients throughout the task to help them perform at their best.

 Here are some points to consider.